Bathrobe

-A bathrobe, also known as a housecoat or a dressing gown, is a loose-fitting outer garment (a robe) worn by people, often after washing the body or around a pool.
+A bathrobe is a loose-fitting outer garment (a robe) worn by people, often after washing the body or around a pool.
 A bathrobe is considered to be very informal clothing, and is not worn with everyday clothes.

 A bathrobe is a dressing gown made from towelling or other absorbent fabric and may be donned while the wearer's body is wet, serving both as a towel and a body covering when there is no immediate need to fully dress.

 Fabrics and fibre types

 Fabrics

 Bathrobes can be categorized by the weave of their fabric: